Action for Rescuing Indonesia Coalition: Controversies

-KAMI has been criticized for continuously spreading distrust and skepticism against the ruling government and its policies taken to combat COVID-19 pandemic in Indonesia.
+KAMI has been criticized for continuously spreading distrust and skepticism against the ruling government and its policies to combat the COVID-19 pandemic in Indonesia.

-The group was accused of piggybacking Indonesia omnibus law protests by an unknown pro-government group in an anti-KAMI banner they installed in Jakarta on 12 October 2020.
-On 13 October 2020, three KAMI central committee members were arrested by Police under suspicious of spreading misinformation.
+The group was accused of piggybacking the Indonesia omnibus law protests by an unknown pro-government group in an anti-KAMI banner they installed in Jakarta on 12 October 2020.
+On 13 October 2020, three KAMI central committee members were arrested by police under suspicion of spreading misinformation.

 KAMI attempted to push the People's Consultative Assembly into holding a special session to fire Joko Widodo from the presidency.
-As the result, members of People's Consultative Assembly and political experts criticized KAMI.
+As a result, members of People's Consultative Assembly and political experts criticized KAMI.

-KAMI supported the Islamic Defenders Front (FPI) and their Revolusi Akhlak (Indonesian: Moral Revolution) program of FPI in attempt to topple down current ruling government deemed "immoral" and worth to be topple down to "save Indonesia".
-The expression of support was announced by KAMI before the FPI was forcefully disbanded on 30 December 2020.
+KAMI supported the Islamic Defenders Front (FPI) and its Revolusi Akhlak (Indonesian: Moral Revolution) program in an attempt to topple the current ruling government, deemed "immoral" and worth toppling to "save Indonesia".
+This expression of support was announced by KAMI before the FPI was forcefully disbanded on 30 December 2020.

-KAMI also alleged that communists had infiltrated the Indonesian National Armed Forces, and are attempting to rewrite a false version of history erasing legacies of Suharto and memorials to the victims of the 30 September Movement.
-Gatot Nurmantyo, member of KAMI central committee, cites the demolition of the statues of Suharto and other generals on the Kostrad headquarters.
-In fact, the statues were removed by the sculptor due to personal religious reason.
-As the result of the slanderous allegation launching, People's Representative Council requested Gatot to take responsibility of his statements and asked him to present his proofs of communists return in Indonesia.
-Academicians and historians also urged Gatot to deliver his proofs to Indonesian National Armed Forces, National Police, Ministry of Defense, and Coordinating Ministry for Political, Legal, and Security Affairs for clarification, given Gatot is a former Commander of the Indonesian National Armed Forces which made him an honorable person.
+KAMI also alleged that communists had infiltrated the Indonesian National Armed Forces, and are attempting to rewrite a false version of history, erasing the legacies of Suharto and memorials to the victims of the 30 September Movement.
+Gatot Nurmantyo, a member of KAMI central committee, cites the demolition of the statues of Suharto and other generals on the Kostrad headquarters.
+In fact, the statues were removed by the sculptor due to personal religious reasons.
+As the result of the slanderous allegation launching, People's Representative Council requested that Gatot take responsibility for his statements and asked him to present his proofs of communist return in Indonesia.
+Academics and historians also urged Gatot to deliver his proofs to the Indonesian National Armed Forces, National Police, Ministry of Defense, and Coordinating Ministry for Political, Legal, and Security Affairs for clarification, given Gatot is a former Commander of the Indonesian National Armed Forces, which made him an honorable person.

 Opposition

-A pro-government extra-parliamentary mass organization Unanimous Homeland Unity for Indonesia our Homeland (Indonesian: Kebijakan Kerapatan Indonesia Tanah Air, KITA) launched on 9 September 2020 in Bandung by Maman Imanulhaq, a modernist pluralist kyai from West Java, Nahdlatul Ulama activist, and politically affiliated with National Awakening Party.
+A pro-government extra-parliamentary mass organization, Unanimous Homeland Unity for Indonesia our Homeland (Indonesian: Kebijakan Kerapatan Indonesia Tanah Air, KITA), was launched on 9 September 2020 in Bandung by Maman Imanulhaq, a modernist pluralist kyai from West Java, Nahdlatul Ulama activist, and politically affiliated with National Awakening Party.
 The movement is a counter-movement against KAMI negativism and pessimism.